IAIA25 Sessions

 Conference Topic: G4.
 Climate change

 Integrating climate change risk assessment in the environmental and social assessment process is complex and requires re-imagining the whole process.
-This session will invite practitioners, reviewers, proponents and regulators to share experiences and define ways of making the integration more effective and meaningful.
+This session will present perspectives from Europe, Australia and the Americas, addressing scientific, legal, methodological and practical aspects of this integration both at the planning and project levels.

 Acceptance Status: approve